-All pupils will complete each course fully and be expected to attempt all the Achievement Standards and/or Unit Standards in the different courses.
+All students will complete each course fully and be expected to attempt all the Achievement Standards and/or Unit Standards in the different courses.

-Pupil Attendance
+Attendance

-Pupils must attend all classes unless there is a valid reason, such as sickness, family crisis, school activity or approved leave given by the school.
+Students must attend all classes unless there is a valid reason, such as sickness, family crisis, school activity or approved leave given by the school.

-Absences by pupils may require the pupil to make the time up after school or at lunchtime while under supervision and may put qualifications at risk as instruction in the required content will have been missed.
+Absences by students may require the student to make the time up after school or at lunchtime while under supervision and may put qualifications at risk as instruction in the required content will have been missed.